(A) What is a reporting requirement?

 (4) Changes that decrease benefits:

 If the assistance group's benefit level decreases or the assistance group becomes ineligible as a result of the change, the county agency shall issue a notice of adverse action within ten days of the date the change was reported unless one of the exceptions to the notice of adverse action in rule 5101:6-2-05 of the Administrative Code applies.
 When a notice of adverse action is used the decrease in the benefit level shall be made effective with the allotment for the month following the month in which the notice of adverse action period has expired, provided a fair hearing and continuation of benefits have not been requested.
 When a notice of adverse action is not used due to one of the exceptions of rule 5101:6-2-05 of the Administrative Code, the decrease shall be made effective no later than the month following the change.

 (L) When should a county agency reinstate benefits without a new application?

-The county agency shall reinstate an assistance group's benefits without a new application if the assistance group returns requested mandatory verifications or takes a required action within thirty days after the food assistance closure date.
+The county agency shall reinstate an assistance group's benefits without a new application if the assistance group returns requested mandatory verifications or takes a required action within thirty days after the SNAP closure date.
 Benefits shall be prorated from the date the verifications are returned or the required action was taken, following the procedure set forth in rule 5101:4-4-27 of the Administrative Code.
 However, if the eligibility factor is met or the required action is taken in the last month of the certification period benefits cannot be reinstated.
 The county agency shall require the assistance group to complete a reapplication.